IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Algorithm changes since the last draft version -01 are:

- * Slow down reference window growth when close the last know max is disabled when L4S active.
-This makes SCReAM adhere more closely to 2 marked packets per RTT at steady state.
+ * Slow down reference window growth when close to the last known maximum value is disabled and when L4S is active.
+This makes SCReAM adhere more closely to two marked packets per RTT at steady state.

  * Reference window decrease and increase reduced by up to 50% when ref_wnd/mss